Soumitra2003/Retail-Sales-Analysis-PowerBI/README.md

         *   `Total Sales`: The sum of all sales.
         *   `Profit Margin %`: To measure profitability.
         *   `YTD Sales`: For year-to-date performance tracking.
-        *   `Total Customers`: A distinct count of customers.
+        *   `Total Orders`: A distinct count of orders to track volume.
+        *   `Avg Sale per Item`: To monitor average transaction value.
     *   A **"What-if" Parameter** was implemented to allow for dynamic sales forecasting, enabling users to see the potential impact of different growth percentages.

 3.  **Dashboard Development (Power BI)**:
-    *   An interactive dashboard was designed to present the findings in an intuitive way.
-    *   Visuals included KPI cards, time-series line charts, bar charts for categorical analysis, and a KPI donut chart.
-    *   Slicers and filters were added to allow for deep-dive analysis by region, product category, and date.
+    *   A **multi-page navigation structure** was implemented to separate high-level insights from detailed analysis.
+    *   **Page 1 (Executive Overview):** Focuses on KPIs, future forecasting, and geographic performance.
+    *   **Page 2 (Product Details):** Provides a deep dive into product performance, including a top 10 products table and profit analysis by sub-category.
+    *   **Navigation Bar:** A custom side-navigation bar was created using buttons and page navigation actions for a seamless app-like experience.

 ---